 Therefore, adequate amounts of neutralizing antioxidants is required to prevent damage to the immune cells.

-Many antioxidants can be obtained directly from the diet.
-Numerous epidemiological studies have found strong associations between diets rich in antioxidant nutrients and reduced cancer incidence.
+Many antioxidants we can obtained directly from the diet.
+Numerous epidemiological studies found strong associations between diets rich in antioxidant nutrients and reduced cancer incidence.

-Indeed, it might be essential to have an adequate intake of antioxidant nutrients from an early age in order to help prevent the development of, or at least delay the onset of, several degenerative disorders.
+Indeed, it might be essential for you to have an adequate intake of antioxidant nutrients from an early age, to help prevent the development of, or at least delay the onset of, several degenerative disorders.

-Source: pubMed – Effects of dietary antioxidants on the immune function of middle-aged adults
+Source: PubMed – Effects of dietary antioxidants on the immune function of middle-aged adults